JiangYouxin/jrpc/README.md

 Create a jrpc client.

 `uri` is the uri that a jrpc server is running on.
 See *jrpc-server* below.
 `peerId` is id for the current client.

     jrpc = $.JRPCClient('/jrpc', 'someId');

 ### jrpc.register(name, fn)

-Register `fn` as a function named `name`, which will be called when a request or a notification is received.
+Register `fn` as a *handler function* named `name`, which will be called when a request or a notification is received.
 The caller's peerId, and params of a request or a notification, will be passed to `fn` as arguments.
 The return value of `fn` will be used as the response when handling a request, or discard when handling a notification.

     jrpc.register('add', function(peerId, params) {